lvkd84/GCNs-MPNNs-for-Cheminformatics/README.md

 # GCNs-MPNNs-for-Cheminformatics
+Project is still under development...

-A collection of Graph-based deep learning methods for life-science
+A collection of Graph-based deep learning methods for life sciences.

 * Packages:
   * torch